Skip to main content

 Optional Harness integration settings

 Corgea validates your token immediately.
 On success the integration card will show your Harness account name and you can start binding repositories from the Projects page — Harness repos appear with the H icon and a <org>/<project>/<repo> label.
+For projects created through the CLI or another URL-based workflow, use the full Harness web or Git clone URL for the repository.
+Corgea uses the account, organization, project, and repository identifiers in that URL to select the correct integration, which is especially important when you connect multiple Harness accounts.

 How it works